The Foods of England | Cookbooks | Diary | Index | Magic Menu |

 A steamed pudding, very heavy in dried and other fruit and suet and bound with either or both of breadcrumbs and flour, made very dark, almost black, by the addition of black treacle or Muscavado sugar and dark beer such as stout.
 Christmas puddings were formerly boiled in a pudding cloth, giving the iconic spherical shape, but are now more commonly formed in a rounded basin.
 Christmas pudding is most traditionally brought to the festive table whole, topped with a sprig of holly and flamed with brandy.
 Served with sweet white sauce, brandy butter, cream, custard and/or sprinkled with sugar.

 Although rich fruit puddings are known from the earliest times, they were not specifically associated with the Christmas feast.
+The poet Thomas Tusser (born 1515) does refer to a pudding at christmas, but that is "Brawn pudding and souse, and good mustard withal."
 The 'Bill of Fare for Christmas Day' in Robert May 1660 includes a great deal of roast meat and mince pies, but no pudding.
 In the time of Bradley 1728 we get a receipt for 'Plum-Pottage, or Christmas-Pottage' - a stew of beef stock with with wine, beer, cloves, mace, nutmeg, currants, apple and raisins.

 Plum-Pottage, or Christmas-Pottage.